Project in the spotlight – Cambodia

 The aftermath of the regime is still clear to see in Cambodia.
 There are large numbers of orphans, widows and people severely traumatised by their experiences.
 Thousands of refugees were forced from their homes and many still live in incredibly basic conditions and extreme poverty.
 Running water and toilets are a luxury the majority do not have.

 The country that has emerged from these horrors is peaceful, strong and welcoming.
 Their culture, heavily intertwined with religion is trusting, kind and forgiving.
-The industry is regenerating and tourism is boosting their growing economy.
+Industry is regenerating and tourism is boosting their growing economy.

 Where does The Leap fit in